EnGud/Byggern/README.md

 * Ole Martin Skogsvoll (Died due to electrocution)
 * Kjell Olav Nielsen (Was stung by a pin, died of tetanus)
 * Petter Volthaug (Never showed up, probably run over by AtB)
-* Gunnar Sæthersberg (Died in a shootout with the student assistants after arguing against their choice to fail the group)
+* Gunnar Mækleberg (Died in a shootout with the student assistants after arguing against their choice to fail the group)
 * Harald Sæther (Revealed to be the wrong Harald Sæther, lives in Ålesund)